Verizon Communications (VZ) Q2 2017 Results - Earnings Call Transcript

 Matthew D. Ellis - Verizon Communications, Inc.

 Thanks, Jennifer.
-So on the spectrum wish list, look, we're very confident in the portfolio of spectrum that we have, certainly low band and mid-band, and we have a significant amount of spectrum still to deploy against the LTE network.
+So on the spectrum wish list, look, we're very confident in the portfolio of spectrum that we have, certainly in low band and mid-band, and we have a significant amount of spectrum still to deploy against the LTE network.
 We'd certainly be interested in the 3.5 [gigahertz] and look forward to that coming forward, but as I say, we're very confident in the spectrum that we still have to deploy.

 From a CapEx standpoint next year, look, it's too early to get into the guide next year, but as we think about how we deploy fiber and so on, that will be part of the plans, and we'll share those as we get towards the latter part of the year and certainly into January, when we provide the full-year guide.